 There’s a lot of modes to consider as the E65BTNC can be played wired or wireless, have NC on or off, and a mixture of them all.
 Thankfully though the sound difference is quite minimal in either of them which is a good thing.
 With that being said, my findings below are applied to all modes unless otherwise stated.

-Overall signature is warm which is always a safe play for this type of headphone.
-Bass isn’t as tight as I’d like and also lacks extension.
-It is far from a bass shy headphone though but bassheads may find it lacking here.
+The overall signature is warm which is always a safe play for this type of headphone.
+The Bass isn’t as tight as I’d like and also lacks extension.
+It is far from a bass shy headphone though but bass heads may find it lacking here.

-Midrange is pretty good.
-The vocals come through just fine and bass to midrange transition is smooth with a little tilt towards the lower midrange for that warm signature.
-I find this to work fine for most genres with the exception of fast rock as the warmth affect the overall resolution in this area.
+The midrange is pretty good.
+The vocals come through just fine and the bass to midrange transition is smooth with a little tilt towards the lower midrange for that warm signature.
+I find this to work fine for most genres with the exception of fast rock as the warmth affects the overall resolution in this area.

-Interestingly turning off noise cancellation makes the midrange a tad recessed resulting to vocals being dryer.
-It is definitely my impression the moment I switch the option on and off, however it’s not drastic by any means.
+Interestingly turning off noise cancellation makes the midrange a tad recessed resulting in vocals being dryer.
+It is definitely my impression the moment I switch the option on and off, however, it’s not drastic by any means.

 Treble is pretty inoffensive as it should be for this type of headphone.
 It tends to have some soft sparkle to make the music artificially lively but otherwise it’s polite as a whole.
 Certainly not sibilant but clearly doesn’t produce a resolution comparable to good wired closed back headphones.

 When using wired, it’s pretty efficient at 32 ohms so any portable players would be fine with it.
 I tried plugging it into my Aune T1 SE but it really didn’t change the sound much.

 All in all, I actually prefer the sound quality where both Bluetooth and noise-canceling are turned on.
 While quite far from the neutral signature that I normally prefer, it’s very synergistic as a whole and most importantly sounds good enough when using for its intended purpose.